-Without further qualifying our opinion, we draw attention to the balance sheet in the financial statements which indicates that the Company has net liabilities of £194,442 as at 31 December 2022 (2021: £362,165).
+We draw attention to the balance sheet in the financial statements which indicates that the Company has net liabilities of £278,852 as at 31 December 2023 (2022: £194,442).
 We have considered the adequacy of the disclosure made in note 2 to the non-statutory financial statements concerning the support of the shareholders and the Company's ability to continue as a going concern.
 These conditions, along with the other matters explained in note 2, indicate the existence of a material uncertainty which may cast significant doubt about the Company's ability to continue as a going concern.
 The financial statements do not include the adjustments that would result if the company was unable to continue as a going concern.